Hypoglycemia: Driving Under the Influence

 Used with the express permission of the authors at Medical and Toxicological Information (MTI)

-In a recent article on the diagnosis of hypoglycemia in car drivers, Kernbach-Wighton report on seven incidents, all involving hypoglycemic car drivers and the symptomatology observed after the incident.
+In a recent article on the diagnosis of hypoglycemia in car drivers, Kernbach-Wighton reported seven incidents, all involving hypoglycemic car drivers, and the symptomatology observed after the incident.
 The brief case summaries in the adjoining table describe drivers who were involved in an accident and charged with driving while intoxicated or stopped for reckless driving.
 All of the examples are cases of drivers experiencing various degrees of hypoglycemia.
 Some are from the Kernbach report and several are from actual MTI cases.
-Just a quick run down of the cases will show quite clearly how easily the symptoms of hypoglycemia can be confused with the symptoms of intoxication.
+Just a quick rundown of the cases will show quite clearly how easily the symptoms of hypoglycemia can be confused with the symptoms of intoxication.

 In an individual with normal metabolism, blood glucose levels are regulated precisely and kept within a narrow range.
 This range can vary by individual and in most cases, by laboratory definition, hypoglycemia is defined as a blood sugar level below 60 mg/dl.
 However, most of the diabetes associations suggest that, in general, action should be taken to restore blood sugar levels to a normative range when the reading falls below 70 mg/dl.
 Diabetes patients and individuals who have certain kinds of tumors or possess other errors of metabolism, however, are unable to precisely regulate their glucose levels, which can range from extremely high or plunge to dangerous lows.
 The body, through the process of metabolism, breaks down the natural sugars (carbohydrates) that are eaten and converts them to glucose, which can then be absorbed from the intestines into the blood.
 At any given time during the day blood glucose reflects a balance of the amount of glucose absorbed from the intestine, the glucose converted and released by the liver into the blood and that going from the blood directly into the cells of the body.
 Only glucose can be utilized by the cells of the body and glucose needs insulin, which is produced by the pancreas, to get into the cells.
 Although insulin is the only hormone that directly helps the uptake of blood glucose into the cells, there are several key hormones that work in the opposite fashion–glucagon, epinephrine (also known as adrenaline), cortisol, and growth hormone.